There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 Speed limit signs are the most common circular signs you'll see.
 In the UK, speeds are shown in miles per hour (mph), not kilometres.
 A sign showing "30" means 30 mph, which equals roughly 48 km/h.

-Rectangle signs provide helpful information rather than warnings or rules.
+Rectangle road signs provide helpful information rather than warnings or rules.
 You'll rely on these for navigation and planning your journey.

-Blue rectangles relate to Motorways:
+Blue rectangle road signs relate to motorways:

 - Motorway directions